supervisely-ecosystem/dicom-labeling-tool/README.md

 * Security audits and vulnerability scanning
 * Enforcing security awareness and responsibilities

-To better understand about how Supervisely protects your data and users security please see our [security and permissions page](https://supervise.ly/data-and-users/security) — or feel free to [get in touch](https://supervise.ly/contact-us) with us and chat about it with our experts!
+To better understand how Supervisely protects your data and ensures user security, please see our [security and permissions page](https://supervise.ly/data-and-users/security) — or feel free to [get in touch](https://supervise.ly/contact-us) with us and chat about it with our experts!

 </div>